oshi/oshi/FAQ.md

 The following generally summarizes known exceptions.
 If you have missing data that is not on this list, please report it in an issue so we can investigate.
 * Windows does not provide a load average, so the Processor's `getSystemLoadAverage()` returns -1.
 * MacOS does not track time processors spend idle due to hard disk latency (iowait) or time spent processing hardware or software interrupts, and returns 0 for those associated tick values.
 * Windows sensor (temperature, fans, voltage) readings are drawn from Microsoft's Windows Management Instrumentation (WMI) API; however, most hardware manufacturers do not publish these readings to WMI.
 If a value is not available through the Microsoft API, Oshi will attempt to retrieve values as published by the [Open Hardware Monitor](http://openhardwaremonitor.org/) if it is running.
+Only temperature sensors are detected on FreeBSD using `coretemp`.
+* Linux, Solaris, and FreeBSD may require either running as root or additional software installs for full capability, particularly HAL daemon (`hald`/`lshal`) and X (`xrandr`).

 Will you implement feature X?
 ========